Andreessen Horowitz raises the stakes with a new $2.2 billion cryptocurrency fund

 The radical optimism isn’t new: The fund marks a16z’s third foray into the crypto landscape.
 It raised a first fund of $300 million in 2018, during the thick of what’s now called “crypto winter”—a period when cryptocurrency values plunged roughly 80% after heating up to record highs the year before.
 At the time, Dixon called the war chest an “all-weather” fund, pledging to invest aggressively throughout digital currency’s volatile highs and lows.

 But this time, Andreessen Horowitz’s fund will launch in the midst of a cryptocurrency gold rush.
 According to Bloomberg, venture capital firms have pumped $17 billion into the industry this year.
-Investments are also trending toward the mainstream, as traditional money-management companies like PayPal and Visa dip their toes by taking stakes in crypto VC firm Blockchain Capital’s recent fifth fund.
+Investments are also trending toward the mainstream, as traditional money-management companies like PayPal and Visa dip their toes by taking stakes in crypto VC Blockchain Capital’s recent fifth fund.

 But with its latest, largest crypto fund yet, Andreessen Horowitz is diving deep.
 It has said it plans to invest in digital asset startups with a focus on “decentralized finance,” a term that encompasses systems built on blockchain technology.
 Its current holdings include OpenSea, a blockchain-based marketplace for digital items, and Dapper Labs, makers of the NBA’s Top Shot store for so-called crypto collectibles.